Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 ﻿As we saw in the previous part, the energy compensation method can be very efficient at restituting the missing energy from multiple scattering events.

-For real time purposes though, 3 texture taps per pixel and per light can be quite expensive, especially if the concerned light source is not covering a large solid angle, in which case the effect of multiple scattering is quite lost and isn't really worth the cost.
+For real time purposes though, 3 texture taps per pixel and per light can be quite expensive, especially if the concerned light source is not covering a large solid angle, or is not bright enough to be significant, in which case the effect of multiple scattering is quite lost and isn't really worth the cost.

-!!! todo
-	Image showing a simple point/directional with and without MS, because I'm not even sure of what I'm writing is actually true! :smile:

-This is why we will focus on light sources that cover an extended area, namely:
+This is why we will focus on light sources that are either quite significant or cover an extended area, namely:

+* Sun light
 * The far field environment, encoded as [Spherical Harmonics](../SHPortal)
 * Area lights, encoded as linearly transformed cosines [^1]